toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2022/how-to-use-a-swift-library-in-c/index.md

 ---
 type: post
-slug: how-to-use-a-swift-library-in-c
 title: How to use a Swift library in C
 description: In this tutorial, we're going to build a C app by importing a Swift library and talk a bit about the Swift / C Interoperability in general.
 publication: 2022-02-23 16:20:00
-tags: Swift, C
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 ## How to build a C compatible Swift library?